How often is the cache cleared?

 The most common triggers for full or partial cache deletion are:

-The cache will be cleared automatically when you activate, deactivate or edit the exclusions of certain options in WP Rocket which affect the frontend of your site, such as File Optimizations.
+The cache will be cleared automatically when you activate, deactivate or edit the exclusions of certain options in WP Rocket which affect the frontend of your site, such as File Optimizations.- Remove Unused CSS, Optimize critical images and Automatic Lazy Rendering

-When the Used CSS is cleared, manually or automatically, for all the site (full site deletion), or for specific pages (partial cache deletion).
+When the Used CSS or the Priority Elements are cleared, manually or automatically, for all the site (full site deletion), or for specific pages (partial cache deletion).

 Full cache deletion